aheze/Blog/_posts/2022-01-03-Swift Playgrounds.md

 tags: [Swift Playgrounds, Swift, SwiftUI, iOS]
 ---

-### What's Swift Playgrounds?
+### Overview

 Swift Playgrounds is a code editor that runs on iPad [(download)](https://apps.apple.com/us/app/swift-playgrounds/id908519492).
-In other words, it's an app that lets you make apps.
+So it's an app that lets you make apps.

 ![](/assets/SwiftPlaygrounds.webp){: w="100" }
 *The app*